briches/OpenSourceQuad/README.md

 ==========

 <b>Contributors</b>: Brandon Riches, Andrew Coulthard, Branden Yue  <br />
-Released under the GNU Public License - Feel free to fork

 Started in May of 2013, and always a work in progress! <br />

+Feel free to <b>[fork](https://github.com/briches/OpenSourceQuad/fork)</b> the repo and submit a pull request.

+Released under the GNU Public License

 <b>Programming the flight controller:</b>